Master of Science in Cyber and Homeland Security Administration

 The Master of Science in Homeland Security (MSHS) program is administered by the School of Administrative Science (SAS) from the Metropolitan Campus and is conducted off-campus (week nights and Saturdays) and online.
 Both Petrocelli College of Continuing Education and SAS are dedicated to providing experiential learning to adults through non-traditional formats.

-The program will focus on practical and theoretical aspects of enforcing and ensuring homeland security and would include areas of specialization.
-There will also be a strong emphasis on leadership throughout the program.
+The MSHS program focuses on practical and theoretical aspects of enforcing and ensuring homeland security and includes several areas of specialization.
+There is also a strong emphasis on leadership throughout the program.

 The goals of the program are to: